harshrajshs/harshrajshs/README.md

 ## 🤝 Open to Opportunities

 I'm always on the lookout for exciting projects, internships, and collaborations where I can apply my skills and learn new things.
 Feel free to reach out if you have something in mind!

+update this redme and write using html tags and make it more attractive